pranigopu/pranigopu.github.io/docs/philosophy/ethics/1-standard-of-value.md

 **Primary potential**:

-If X is the primary potential of Y, then the primary causes of the identity of Y lead to X, given that the conditions support the existence of Y.
+If X is the primary potential of Y, then the primary causes arising from the identity of Y lead to X, given that the conditions support the existence of Y.

 ---